martinmarsh/boat_data_server/boat_server/README.md

 The data concerned is a single record in the form of a dictionary of key pairs.
 The keys will vary according to what devices are available.
 Critical data such as position has a timestamp.

+The server also allows the contained React front end (produced by NavDash) to be loaded.

+Screen shot: